 Scare LA was the first weekend-long horror convention of its kind, debuting back in 2013.
 It inspired others, such as Midsummer Scream, another event dedicated to resurrecting the Halloween spirit during summer.
 This was my first time attending the festival, which took place in mid-August.
 If you haven’t experienced it for yourself, here’s a look at what happened this year.
 Continue reading “The City of Angels Goes Dark at Scare LA”→

-August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley.
+August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley as well as her birthday.
 To commemorate this annual event, I thought it would be fun to share some ways we can all pay tribute.
 There may not be a time machine to transport us to 1818 (the year the book was released) to chat with the author, but why not use the imagination to bring to life our own monstrous creations!
 Here’s how you can celebrate Frankenstein Day.
 Continue reading “How to Throw a Frankenstein Day Bash”→

 This year marked my first time attending Midsummer Scream — a Halloween and horror convention that happens in Long Beach, California.
 The annual two-day event is fairly new having been around for just three years.
 It took place the last weekend of July and paid special homage to the 200th anniversary of Frankenstein.
 In case you haven’t heard of or been to this ghoulish festival, here’s a look.